jeremymatthewwerner/trip-planner-gpt-airbnb/PRIVACY_POLICY.md

 Our GPT uses the following third-party services:

-1. **RapidAPI/Airbnb API**: We use this service to search for Airbnb listings based on your criteria.
+1. **RapidAPI**: We use this service to search for listings based on your criteria.
 Information you provide for Airbnb searches (location, dates, number of guests, etc.) may be sent to this third-party service.

 2. **OpenAI**: As a GPT running on OpenAI's platform, your interactions are subject to [OpenAI's Privacy Policy](https://openai.com/policies/privacy-policy).